Diagnosing and Improving Diffusion Models by Estimating the Optimal Loss Value

 For ImageNet-64, we follow a similar setup as EDM.
 We use the ADM architecture, which matches that of EDM~\citep{karras2022elucidating}.
 The batch size is set to 2048, and our loss weighting and adaptive noise distribution are applied as well.
 Training proceeds until 2.5 billion images have been sampled from the training set.
 Checkpoints are saved every 10 million images, and we report the checkpoint with the lowest FID.
 All ImageNet-64 models are trained on 32 NVIDIA A100 GPUs.
 In sampling, we again use the EDM deterministic sampler with $\hat{\rho} = 7$ and NFE = 79.

-For ImageNet-256, we adopt a setup similar to LightningDiT~\cite{yao2025vavae}.
-Specifically, we utilize VA-VAE~\cite{yao2025vavae} as the tokenizer and implement a modified LightningDiT~\cite{yao2025vavae} architecture enhanced with QK-Normalization~\cite{dehghani2023scaling} to improve training stability.
+For ImageNet-256, we adopt a setup similar to LightningDiT~\citep{yao2025vavae}.
+Specifically, we utilize VA-VAE~\citep{yao2025vavae} as the tokenizer and implement a modified LightningDiT~\citep{yao2025vavae} architecture enhanced with QK-Normalization~\citep{dehghani2023scaling} to improve training stability.
 The batch size is set to 2048, and we apply the same loss weighting and adaptive noise distribution strategies.
 Optimization is performed using AdamW with parameters $(\beta_1, \beta_2) = (0.9, 0.95)$ and a learning rate of $2 \times 10^{-4}$.
 The model is trained for 1600 epochs (approximately 10 million iterations), with checkpoints saved every 10,000 iterations.
 Again, we use 32 NVIDIA A100 GPUs to train the model on ImageNet-256.
-Consistent with LightningDiT~\cite{yao2025vavae}, we employ the FM Euler ODE sampler with 250 function evaluations (NFE = 250).
+Consistent with LightningDiT~\citep{yao2025vavae}, we employ the FM Euler ODE sampler with 250 function evaluations (NFE = 250).

-Regarding our adaptive training schedule, we maintain a bin that records the training loss gap (note that the optimal loss is computed before training and does not need to be evaluated repeatedly; the loss gap can be evaluated only by monitoring the training loss) at each noise scale.
+\paragraph{Details on our schedule.} We maintain a bin that records the training loss gap (note that the optimal loss is computed before training and does not need to be evaluated repeatedly; the loss gap can be evaluated only by monitoring the training loss) at each noise scale.
 Inspired by the adaptive schedule proposed by \citet{kingma2023understanding}, we update this bin using an exponential moving average (EMA) during training.
 Specifically, the bin is updated every time 2 million images have been drawn, with a decay rate set to 0.9.
 The collected training loss gap statistics are then used to construct a piecewise-linear probability density function, which serves as the adaptive noise schedule.
 As mentioned, our loss weight is given by \eqnref{w-schedule}: